xiviod/inbox-mvp/README.md

 # inbox-mvp

-Phase 1 omnichannel inbox that ingests WhatsApp Cloud, Instagram Messaging, and Facebook Messenger events, normalizes them, stores everything in Postgres, and streams updates to a React demo client over Socket.IO.
+Phase 1 omnichannel inbox that ingests WhatsApp Cloud, Instagram Messaging, Facebook Messenger, and Telegram Bot API events, normalizes them, stores everything in **Huawei Cloud TaurusDB**, and streams updates to a React demo client over Socket.IO.
+The MVP now plugs into ModelArts Studio for AI assistance, OBS for media, DCS (Redis) for caching, and Log Tank Service for observability.

 ## Structure